chengniedotcom/chengniedotcom.github.io/notes/shoe-dog.md

 1. I wrapped my arms around myself.
 Ever since the onset of burnout, this old habit was becoming more pronounced.
 I often looked in 1979 as if I were trying to keep myself from flying apart, trying to keep my contents from spilling out.

-1. we were at an impasse.

-1. we went through every possible argument Hatfield might throw at us.

-1. What can I do to help?”

-1. “Senator,” I said, “we were not prepared for you to be so obliging today.
-The truth is, we don’t know what we want.
-We’ll have to get back to you.”

-1. “It can all disappear tomorrow,” I whispered.

-1. “Put it this way,” Chuck said.
-“When Walter Kissinger wanted to get into China, and couldn’t, he didn’t call Henry.
-He called Chang.”

-1. That was the jab.

-1. threw the left hook.

-1. Then we threw the haymaker.

-1. We sat back, waited.
-We knew it wouldn’t take long, and indeed it didn’t.
-The bureau-kraken cracked up.
-He threatened to go nuclear, whatever that meant.
-It didn’t matter.
-He didn’t matter.
-His bosses, and his bosses’ bosses, didn’t want this fight anymore.
-Our competitors, and their accomplices in the government, realized that they’d underestimated our will.
-Immediately they initiated settlement talks.

 1. “You could issue two classes of stock—class A and class B. The public would get class Bs, which would carry one vote per share.
 The founders and inner circle, and your convertible debenture holders, would get class As, which would entitle them to name three-quarters of the board of directors.
 In other words, you raise enormous sums of money, turbocharge your growth, but ensure that you keep control.”

-1. “It’s not easy.
-But the New York Times and the Washington Post and a couple of others have done it.
-I think you can do it.”

 1. Of course we were served many Mao tais.
 After all my trips to Taiwan, I was prepared.
 My liver was seasoned.

 1. Within two hours we had ourselves a deal.
 Four years later, in Los Angeles, the Chinese track-and-field team would walk into an Olympic stadium for the first time in nearly two generations wearing American shoes and warm-ups.

-1. As with all previous meetings, there were several rounds of long speeches, mainly by officials.
-Hayes was bored during the first round.
-By the third round he was suicidal.
-He started playing with the loose threads on the front of his polyester dress shirt.
-Suddenly he became annoyed with the threads.
-He took out his lighter.
-As the deputy minister of foreign trade was hailing us as worthy partners, he stopped and looked up to see that Hayes had set himself on fire.
-Hayes beat on the flame with his hands, and managed to put it out, but only after ruining the moment, and the speaker’s mojo.

 1. It seems wrong to call it “business.”
 It seems wrong to throw all those hectic days and sleepless nights, all those magnificent triumphs and desperate struggles, under that bland, generic banner: business.
 What we were doing felt like so much more.
 Each new day brought fifty new problems, fifty tough decisions that needed to be made, right now, and we were always acutely aware that one rash move, one wrong decision could be the end.
-The margin for error was forever getting narrower, while the

-1. stakes were forever creeping higher—and none of us wavered in the belief that “stakes” didn’t mean “money.”
+The margin for error was forever getting narrower, while the stakes were forever creeping higher—and none of us wavered in the belief that “stakes” didn’t mean “money.”
 For some, I realize, business is the all-out pursuit of profits, period, full stop, but for us business was no more about making money than being human is about making blood.

 1. We wanted, as all great businesses do, to create, to contribute, and we dared to say so aloud.
-When you make something, when you improve something,

 1. More than simply alive, you’re helping others to live more fully, and if that’s business, all right, call me a businessman.
 Maybe it will grow on me.

 1. I personally would own about 46 percent.
 It needed to be that much, we all agreed, because the company needed to be run by one person, to speak with one firm and steady voice—come what may.
 There could be no chance of alliances or breakaway factions, no existential struggles for control.
 To the outsider the division of shares might have seemed disproportionate, unbalanced, unfair.
 To the Butt-faces it was a necessity.
 There wasn’t a word of dissent or complaint.
 Ever.

-1. A company called Apple was also

-1. going public that same week, and selling for twenty-two dollars a share, and we were worth as much as them, I said to Hayes.
+1. A company called Apple was also going public that same week, and selling for twenty-two dollars a share, and we were worth as much as them, I said to Hayes.
 If a bunch of Wall Street guys didn’t see it that way, I was ready to walk away from the deal.
-I glared at Hayes.
-I knew what he was thinking.
-Here we go again.
-Pay Nissho first.

-1. Because I honestly wished I could do it all over again.

-1. And yet I was worth $ 178 million.

 1. THE BUCKET LIST turns out to be anything but a comedy.
 It’s a movie about mortality.
 Two men, Nicholson and Freeman, both terminally ill with cancer, decide to spend their remaining days doing all the fun things, the crazy things, they’ve always wanted to do, to make the most of their time before they kick the bucket.
 An hour into the movie, there’s not a chuckle to be had.